 - Eye irritation when looking directly into the light, always use eye protection

-How do you use red light devices?
+How do you use red light lamps?

 - Distance: keep the panel about 10–30 cm from your skin.